alpersunter/Complex-Vector-Visualizer/README.md

 # Complex Vector Visualizer
 _Currently, I am still working on code._
+ - Move mouse over a component to edit
+ - Scroll mouse wheel to change scale

 ## Visualize complex vectors like you never did!